-(I also want to finish by sharing the absolute number one character trait you need to prioritize for all of your future sales hires, so stick around for #25!)
+(I also want to finish by sharing the absolute number one character trait you need to prioritize for all of your future sales hires, so stick around for number 25!)

 Traits of those who take action ( and action = sales)

-#6.
-Confident – Attitude is everything – ask them to sell you something on the spot – hand them a pen and say “sell me this pen!”
+6. Confident: Attitude is everything - ask them to sell you something on the spot by handing them a pen and saying “sell me this pen!”